MAG leads early Stansted airport bid battle

-LONDON Airports operator BAA opened the way for a $2 billion (1.26 billion pounds) sale of London's Stansted on Monday with Manchester Airports Group MAG.L an early frontrunner in a bid battle expected to draw U.S. banks, pension funds and Asian operators.
+LONDON British airports operator BAA opened the way for a $2 billion (1 billion pounds) sale of London's Stansted on Monday with Manchester Airports Group (MAG) an early frontrunner in a bid battle expected to draw U.S. banks, pension funds and Asian operators.

 BAA on Monday decided against a last-ditch challenge to a regulatory ruling which is forcing it to sell the airport as part of a drive to bring more competition to the market.